JuliaMath/DecFP.jl/README.md

 as those in DecFP are much faster (though still about 100x slower than the hardware binary floating-point types `Float32` and `Float64`).

+The DecFP package currently requires the Julia 0.4 prerelease, and hence is mainly for developers at this point.

 ## Usage

 `Dec64` and the other types mentioned above can be constructed from